z390development/z390/doc/contribute-docs.md

 ### Run the live web server

-When updating the You run a live web server which checks for changes in the markdown files and updates the content as you edit.
+When updating the markdown content, you can run a live web server which checks for changes in the markdown files and updates the web content as you edit.
-You can view the site using a web browser pointed at the following address:
+You can view the web site preview using a web browser pointed at the following address:

 <http://localhost:8000>